opendistro/for-elasticsearch-docs/docs/elasticsearch/metric-agg.md

 }
 ```

-Stats measure | Description
+Statistic | Description
 :--- | :---
 `count` | The number of samples measured.
 `mean` | The average value of the field measured from the sample.
 `variance` | How far the values of the field measured are spread out from its mean value.
 The larger the variance, the more it's spread from its mean value.
 `skewness` | An asymmetric measure of the distribution of the field's values around the mean.
 `kurtosis` | A measure of the tail heaviness of a distribution.
 As the tail becomes lighter, kurtosis decreases.
 As the tail becomes heavier, kurtosis increases.
+To learn about kurtosis, see [Wikipedia](https://en.wikipedia.org/wiki/Kurtosis).
 `covariance` | A measure of the joint variability between two fields.
 A positive value means their values move in the same direction and vice versa.
 `correlation` | A measure of the strength of the relationship between two fields.
 The valid values are between [-1, 1].
-A value of -1 means the value is negatively correlated and a value of 1 means it's positively correlated.
+A value of -1 means that the value is negatively correlated and a value of 1 means that it's positively correlated.
 A value of 0 means that there's no identifiable relationship between them.

-### percentile, percentile_ranks
+## percentile, percentile_ranks

 Percentile is the percentage of the data that's at or below a certain threshold value.

-You can use percentiles to find outliers in your data or figure out the distribution of your data.
-Like the `cardinality` aggregation, the `percentile` aggregation is approximate.
+The `percentile` metric is a multi-value metric that lets you find outliers in your data or figure out the distribution of your data.

+Like the `cardinality` metric, the `percentile` metric is approximate.

-This example calculates the percentile in relation to the `taxful_total_price` field:
+The following example calculates the percentile in relation to the `taxful_total_price` field:

 ```json
 GET kibana_sample_data_ecommerce/_search